eforemeka/personal-page/content/wigdtw/week-18.md

 I did not make a lot of changes to my page last week because I was quite occupied with other things.
 This week, I will be including my favicon and translating my About page.

 ### Marvel
-I saw Doctor Strange: Multiverse of Madness at the cinema.
+I saw Doctor Strange: Multiverse of Madness at the cinema and it was really good.